BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 row-wise self-attention also makes use of this information to reflect this in the updated MSA embedding.

 Second, I haven't said anything about gating mechanism as yet.
 Gating is the topmost line on the picture.
-Gating works like a gate in transistor - if the gate is closed, it nullifies some values of the attention output vector.
+Gating works like a gate in a transistor - if the gate is closed, it nullifies some values of the attention output vector.
 The gate bit will be closed, if the corresponding query aminoacid embedding's projection "length" onto this attention head's feature space is too small and we believe, it does not matter.
 Technically, decision, whether to close the gate or not, is taken, based on application of sigmoid function to that projection - sigmoid most likely will convert that projection into value close to either 0 or 1, which will keep the gate closed or open,